shrinerb/shrine/doc/advantages.md

 [implementations][tus implementations] of the protocol in various languages.

-So, if you're expecting large file uploads, you can use Uppy as a [JavaScript client][Tus] and have it upload to [Ruby server][tus-ruby-server], then attach uploaded files using the handy [Shrine integration][shrine-tus].
+So, if you're expecting large file uploads, you can use Uppy as a [JavaScript client][Uppy Tus] and have it upload to [Ruby server][tus-ruby-server], then attach uploaded files using the handy [Shrine integration][shrine-tus].
 Shrine handles uploads and downloads in a streaming fashion, so you can expect low memory usage.

 Alternatively, you can have [resumable multipart uploads directly to S3][uppy-s3_multipart].